Johnsonbros/ZEKEapp/replit.md

 ### Communication Services
 - **Twilio**: Independent integration via Replit connector for SMS and Voice calling, managed by a server-side service layer.
+  - **VoIP Calling**: Requires a development build with `@twilio/voice-react-native-sdk`.
+Web version falls back to server-initiated calls.
+  - **Required for VoIP**: Set `TWILIO_TWIML_APP_SID` environment variable to your TwiML App SID from Twilio Console.
+The TwiML App should point to `/api/twilio/twiml/voice` endpoint.
 - **Google Calendar**: Independent integration via Replit connector for real-time calendar sync and CRUD operations, managed by a server-side service layer.

 ### Third-Party Services